lizhaoxian/uniswap_fee/README.md

 This will trigger test
 1. unittest for backend code
 2. integration test for rest api
-3. timeout entire test operation at 2 minutes
+3. timeout entire test operation at 2 minutes (all test should have been finished)

 ## Run directly
 To run directly, you need to setup the environment at ./environment/ and install pyenv requirement.txt